-You may wonder why you and your husband keep having the same problems over and over again.
+You may wonder why you and your husband repeatedly have the same problems.
 Is it possible to save a frustrating and strained marriage like yours?

 Yes, it is.

 Your husband’s actions may look like the biggest problem in your marriage.
-However, most marital conflict occurs as a result of hurtful dynamics and patterns between the two of you.
+However, most marital conflict occurs due to hurtful dynamics and patterns between you.

 Here Are Some Common Problems in Most Marriages

 Communication problems cover a wide range of behaviors.
-A few observations and adjustments on your end could help change harmful patterns between the two of you.
+A few observations and adjustments could help change harmful patterns between you.
 Ask yourself these questions:

 - What is our biggest communication problem?